boltops-tools/lono/docs/_docs/app-definitions.md

 end
 ```

-Template configurations are defined in the `config/templates` folder of your project.
+Template definitions are defined in the `app/definitions` folder of your project.

 ### Examples

 Let's walk through an example.
 Given:

-`config/templates/base/stacks.rb`:
+`app/definitions/base.rb`:

 ```ruby
 template "example-stack" do